smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_3.md

 The XML of this question is included with the [sample questions](Sample_questions.md).
 Please look at the other [sample questions](Sample_questions.md) which are distributed with STACK for more examples.

 The next part of the authoring quick start guide looks at [equivalence reasoning](Authoring_quick_start_4.md).

+(Is there a screen cast for this section?)